sdemoya/sdemoya/README.md

 ### Hi there 👋
 Thanks for stopping by my github page.
-I'm currently working on building out a portfolio to showcase my skills with cloud infrastructure, writing & python!
+I'm currently working on building out a portfolio to showcase my skills with cloud infrastructure, python and documentation!
 <!--
 **sdemoya/sdemoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.